strategineer/personal-website/content/tabletop/campaigns/labyrinth-of-the-blue-gorgon.md

 3. The Crew jump into the painting and leave the Labyrinth --- never to return (continue adventuring outside of the labyrinth).
 4. The Crew jump into the painting and leave the Labyrinth --- never to return (end the campaign).

+## Session 13

+Players chose option 2...

+- The Crew contributed to the Ashen Chanterelle's plan to get the 3 Perfect Sisters out of the Labyrinth by gathering their allies and bringing them over to have a final confrontation with the Blue Gorgon.
+- All the NPCs that the PCs encountered over the course of their journey through the Labyrinth of the Blue Gorgon showed up in one way or another (most of whom were convinced to fight the Blue Gorgon).
+  - Fit Germander's, finally able to get through the doorway previously locking him inside his reading nook, spirit of an adventurer was kindled by knowing the PCs and joined the party.
+  - The PCs blew the bird whistle given to them by the "Oku", they joined the party convinced by wanting to on the biggest heist of their lives.
+  - The Reptile King was interested in creating new memories and destroying the labyrinth he's been stuck in forever.
+  - The Cannibal Critic leaders, Blamphin and Bon Clerk, were convinced by Marlon and Freeya to kill the greatest artist around --- the Blue Gorgon.
+  - The Bondye Reparate understood that the prophecy (that was never mentioned before this hehe) of the labyrinth's destruction was coming to pass.
+So, they followed Brod and agreed to save those in the dungeon that would be in need of saving before its eventual collapse.
+  - Lady Crucem Capilli decided that she could no longer delay the inevitable.
+She chose to follow the party who were also on their way to kill the Blue Gorgon and destroy the labyrinth.
+  - Torgos Zooth, the luminary man, with the power surging within him from Blotbug's willing(ish) sacrifice was more open to going against the Blue Gorgon's wishes and thus followed the party to find his sons and confront his master.
+  - Levalliant G., who turned out to be the person who sent the PCs into this labyrinth in the first place, was found petrified in a cell near the entrance to the Blue Gorgon's lair.
+Freeya was compelled to cast the Stone to Flesh spell scroll that was hanging on Levalliant G.'s neck to save him.
+Levalliant G, having calculated and predicted every single thing that happened and was going to happen, followed the party.
+  - Chaos-loving Carnifex pledged eternal allegiance to Freeya, now known far and wide in hell as Dominus Invictus III, due to his powerful demonic summoning abilities.
+- Basically, the PCs entered the Blue Gorgon's lair with an 100-strong party --- reading the writing on the wall, the Blue Gorgon wasn't interested in a fight.\
+  - Although, Milo de Fretwell rushed the Blue Gorgon when the party was talking to her --- he was stabbed in the head by the Blue Gorgon's hookah pipe/dagger and was killed instantly.
+  - The Chameleon Women also could read the writing on the wall and were trying to convince the Blue Gorgon to fight but she saw no reason to.
+- The Ashen Chanterelle agreed to let the Blue Gorgon and the Chameleon Women live.
+The Ashen Chanterelle granted both the Blue Gorgon and the Chameleon Women a place in the Empire.
+- The Ashen Chanterelle promised to award the PCs with cushy positions of power within the council of the Empire of the Three Perfect Sisters.

 # post-mortem

 - no more mega dungeons, more character-centric story